KindleModding/kindlemodding.github.io/jailbreaking/post-jailbreak/koreader.md

                 <p>KOReader is now installed on your Kindle!</p>
                 <p>We recommend reading the <a href="https://koreader.rocks/user_guide/" target="_blank">extensive but very helpful guide for KOReader</a></p>
                 <p class="note">
-                    KOReader currently does not support USBMS mode (USB transfer) and will only charge the device, if you want to transfer files you must exit KOReader to do so.
+                    KOReader currently does not support USBMS mode (USB transfer) and will only charge the device, if you want to transfer files you must exit KOReader to do so
                 </p>
                 <p class="warning">
                     If KOReader appears in KUAL but doesn't work when clicked, delete both <code>koreader</code> folders, re-download koreader and make sure you're downloading the right package for your Kindle</p>